 Docusign Pilot Underway

 Sponsored Research is participating in a pilot program using Docusign to collect signatures on nonfunded agreements (CDA, DUA, MTA).
-Click here for detailed information and job aids.
+Go to Sponsored Research for detailed information.

 LUMEN System Goes Live

 The move from NSIS to LUMEN is underway.
 Principal investigators and safety designates should expect a personalized invitation to onboard in the coming weeks.